"Hey Mom! I wanna be a concrete finisher!"

 What are suppliers and trades looking for?
 I’d categorize it under these headings: Sanity (especially in regard to schedule and building site management), Support, Relationship and Communication.

 Notice I did not say Rewards.
-That’s because the money is available anywhere at any time from everybody - not just you.
+That’s because the money is available anywhere at any time from everybody—not just you.
 But the other four are in all too short supply.
-Using these, you can become the Builder of Choice and beat the supplier & trade shortage.
-Next month we’ll explore examples in the four areas that will make a difference.
+Using these, you can become the Builder of Choice and beat the supplier and trade shortage.